 1, 1.5, 2, 2.5, 3, 3.5, 4, 4.5, 5

 If you notice, these are actually 105 ratings, but it has 9 scales (not 10).
-That’s exactly how people got confused about Amazon’s Rating System in this thread.
+That’s exactly how people got confused about Amazon’s Rating System, which now depends on machine-learned models instead of a simple average.

 However, CNET’s editorial reviewers have a different way to handle their ratings scales, which so close to what I am thinking of, probably I will go for it unless I get some inspiration or good advice in the comment section of this post.